janfait/DataCol_CZ_AtlasSkolstvi/README.md

 ## About

-This project aims to demonstrate scraping techniques using Python scrapy library on the school catalogue published at https://www.atlasskolstvi.cz.
+This project aims to demonstrate basic scraping techniques using Python scrapy library on the school catalogue published at https://www.atlasskolstvi.cz.

 ## Requirements